 Tell the person about support services that are available.

-The 50% earned income deduction.
+The 50% earned income disregard.

 Earned Income Credit (EIC) payments and refunds.